Language

 Notes

-In Kotlin, it is recommended to prefer val by default and use var only when reassignment is necessary.
-Using immutable variables proactively helps prevent unexpected bugs caused by unintended value changes.
+Kotlin offers two variable declarations, val and var, used depending on whether reassignment is needed.
+Using immutable variables (val) helps prevent unexpected bugs caused by unintended value changes.
 Because type inference is available, type annotations are typically written only when you want to make the intent explicit or when the initial value is set later.

 For variable types, see Basic Data Types.
 For nullable types, see Nullable Types / ?.
 Operator.